ryuudotgg/monorepo/.github/comments/resolved.md

-This issue has been resolved on a newer version of Create Ryuu App, please update and test it out!
+This issue has been resolved on a newer version of Ryuu's Monorepo, please update and test it out!

 If you think this issue was closed by mistake, or the issue still persists on the newest version, please open another issue.